Germantown, Maryland: Economic growth and modern development (1980–present)

 Since the early 1980s, Germantown has experienced rapid economic and population growth, both in the form of townhouses and single-family dwellings, and an urbanized "town center" has been built.
 Germantown was the fastest-growing ZIP code in the Washington metropolitan area and Maryland in 1986, and the 1980s saw a population growth of 323.3% for Germantown.

 In 2000, the Upcounty Regional Services Center opened in Germantown, and a 16,000 square feet section of the first floor was home to the Germantown Public Library for several years until it moved to a new, 19 million dollar complex in 2007.
 On September 29, 2013, it was renamed as the Sidney Kramer Upcounty Regional Services Center after Sidney Kramer, Montgomery County executive from 1986 to 1990.

 In October 2000, the Maryland SoccerPlex opened in Germantown.
 The sports complex includes nineteen natural grass fields, three artificial fields, a 5,200 seat soccer stadium with lighting and press box, eight indoor convertible basketball/volleyball courts.
 Two miniature golf courses, a splash park, a driving range, an archery course, community garden, model boat pond, two BMX courses, tennis center, and a swim center are also located within the confines of the complex.
 The soccerplex was the home of the Washington Spirit of the National Women's Soccer League from 2013 to 2019.

 On October 14, 2002, the D.C. snipers briefly stopped at Milestone Shopping center in Germantown.

 In 2003, one of Germantown's trailer parks, the Cider Barrel Mobile Home Park, closed after decades of operation, having been in business since at least the 1970s.
 Despite this closure, the Barrel building itself was preserved, with a cluster of garden apartments erected near it.

 On August 14, 2011, a 7-Eleven convenience store in downtown Germantown fell victim to a flash mob robbery of nearly forty people.
 The incident garnered widespread attention in the United States and internationally.

 Holy Cross Health opened a 237000 sqft hospital on the campus of Montgomery College in October 2014, becoming the first hospital in the U.S. to be built on a community college campus.
 The opening of the new 93-bed hospital strengthened the college's medical program by giving students the opportunity for hands-on work and access to more advanced medical technology.
 The hospital was projected to eventually bring 5,000 new jobs to the area.

 In August 2017, Brandi Edinger initiated efforts to crowdfund the repurposing of the historic Cider Barrel as a bakery via Kickstarter, but failed to meet the $80,000 goal set.
 On January 1, 2020, it was reported that plans are underway to reopen the Barrel in the spring of that year after it was closed for nearly two decades.
 However, due to the COVID-19 pandemic it had been delayed indefinitely.
+The barrel structure was vandalized in April 2023.